Sunlight streaming through large window into cozy living room with potted plants and sofa.

 Finding the right therapist—someone whose approach truly aligns with your needs and personality—is a vital part of the therapeutic process.
 While this website offers a brief overview of how I work, many of the most meaningful aspects of therapy can’t fully be captured here.

 To support you in making an informed decision, I offer a free and confidential 30-minute face-to-face consultation.
-This will give you the chance to share a bit about your situation and ask any questions you may have to get a sense of whether my therapeutic approach feels like the right fit for your needs.
+This will give you the chance to share a bit about yourself and ask any questions you may have to get a sense of whether my therapeutic approach feels like the right fit for your needs.
 If you’d like to arrange a free consultation, you can contact me via the form below, or feel free to phone or email directly.

 30 minute consultation – Free